 37.x.1 General

-The Ureporting mechanisms subclause describes a set of mechanisms that allows a STA to inform its peer STA of its unavailabilities.
-Subclause 37.x.2 (Dynamic unavailability operation mode) describes the mechanism for a non-AP STA to indicate unavailability in certain c frames, where the unavailability ayoverlap with the ongoing x.
+The Unavailability unavailability reporting and coexistence mechanisms subclause describes a set of mechanisms that allows a STA to inform a peer STA of its unavailabilities.
+Subclause 37.x.2 (Dynamic unavailability operation mode) describes how a non-AP STA tocan indicate unavailability in certain controlControl frames, where the unavailability may might overlap with the ongoing TxOPTXOP.
 Subclause 37.x.3 (Periodic unavailability indication) describes how a non-AP STA can inform its associated AP about (periodic) service period(s) where it will be unavailable.
-Subclause 37.x.4 (Periodic AP power save) describes how and under which conditions an AP can operate its BSS with (periodic) service period(s) during which it will be unavailable.
-Finally, s 37.x.5 describes a parameter update mechanism based on management level signaling that allows a non-AP STA to limit its operation capabilities when experiencing in-device coexistence issues.
+Subclause 37.x.4 (AP Periodic Unavailability Operation mode (scheduled AP power save)) describes how and under which conditions an AP can operate its BSS with (periodic) service period(s) during which it will be unavailable.
+Finally, subclauseSubclause 37.x.5 (Non-AP STA Parameter Update mechanism) describes a parameter update mechanism that allows a non-AP STA to limit its operation capabilities when experiencing in-device coexistence issues.

 37.x.2 Dynamic Unavailability Operation (DUO) mode

-A STA that has dot11DUOActivated equal to 1 supports DUO operation, is called a DUO STA and shall set the DUO Supported field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.
+A STA that has dot11DUOActivated equal to 1 supports dynamic unavailability operation (DUO) , is called a DUO STA and shall set the DUO Supported field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.

-When a DUO non-AP STA intends to enable the DUO mode with its associated DUO AP:
+To enable DUO mode with its associated DUO AP:

-— the non-AP STA shall transmit an UHR Mode Enablement Notification frame with the DUO Mode subfield of the UHR Control field of the frame set to 1 to the AP
+— the DUO non-AP STA shall transmit to the AP an UHR Mode Notification frame (TBD) with the DUO Mode subfield of the UHR Control field of the frame set to 1

-— The AP shall transmit an UHR Mode Enablement Notification frame, after the AP is ready to serve the non-AP STA in the DUO operation, as a response to the received UHR Mode Enablement Notification frame, to the non-AP STA.
+— The AP shall transmit an UHR Mode Notification frame (TBD), after the AP is ready to serve the non-AP STA in DUO operation, as a response to the received UHR Mode Notification frame, to the non-AP STA.

 It is TBD whether the AP can reject the request to enable the DUO mode at the STA side.
 It is TBD whether the AP can disable the DUO mode for its BSS.

-When a DUO non-AP STA intends to disable the DUO mode, then:
+To disable DUO mode, then:

-— the non-AP STA shall transmit an UHR Mode Enablement Notification frame with the DUO Mode subfield of the UHR Control field of the frame set to 0 to its associated AP.
+— the DUO non-AP STA shall transmit an UHR Mode Notification frame with the DUO Mode subfield of the UHR Control field of the frame set to 0 to its associated AP.

-— the associated AP shall transmit an UHR Mode Enablement Notification frame, after the AP is no longer serving the non-AP STA in the DUO operation, as a response to the received UHR Mode Enablement Notification frame, to the non-AP STA.
+— the associated AP shall transmit an UHR Mode Notification frame, after the AP is no longer serving the non-AP STA in the DUO mode, as a response to the received UHR Mode Notification frame, to the non-AP STA.

-When a DUO non-AP STA is operating in the DUO mode with its associated AP, then:
+When a DUO non-AP STA is operating in the DUO mode, then:

 the associated AP that initiates frame exchanges that are neither group addressed Data nor group addressed Management frames with the non-AP STA shall begin the frame exchanges by transmitting a DUO initial Control frame (ICF) to the non-AP STA.

-The DUO ICF shall be a BSRP Trigger frame that is either:
+The DUO ICF shall be a BSRP Trigger frame that has either:

-With a User Info field with the AID12 field set to the AID of the STA, and with the GI And HE/EHT/UHR-LTF Type field set to 3 to solicit a non-HT (Dup) PPDU response
+a User Info field with the AID12 field set to the AID of the STA, and with the GI And HE/EHT/UHR-LTF Type field set to 3 to solicit a non-HT (Duplicate) PPDU

-With a User Info field with the AID12 field set to the AID of the STA, and with the GI And HE/EHT/UHR-LTF Type field not set to 3 to solicit a TB PPDU.
+a User Info field with the AID12 field set to the AID of the STA, and with the GI And HE/EHT/UHR-LTF Type field not set to 3 to solicit a TB PPDU

-The DUO ICF shall have the UL Length field set to a value that is sufficiently large to allow the STA to include in the PPDU that is sent in response a DUO Initial Control Response frame (ICR) that can include the unavailability information.
+The BSRP Trigger frame shall have the UL Length field set to a value that is sufficiently large to allow the STA to include in the PPDU that is sent in response a DUO initial control response frame (ICR) that can include unavailability information.